GeorgeSchiro/GetCert2/README.md

     So the default behavior is to clear the log file after it is uploaded to the SCS server (following each test).
 Setting this switch False will retain all previous log sessions on the client during testing.

+-RetainNewCertAfterError=False

+    Set this switch True to prevent removal of new certificates after errors.
+A new certificate should typically not persist after a failure.
+This prevents multiple versions of essentially the "same" cert from piling up.

+    Note: this parameter will be removed from the profile after every run (whether used or not).
+If you need several uses, it might make more sense to pass this parameter as a command-line argument instead.

 -SanList= SEE PROFILE FOR DEFAULT VALUE